List of cities in South Korea: Big city

 Due its legal status as an administrative city, Jeju City cannot be designated as a "big city" under the Local Autonomy Law, despite having an estimated population exceeding 500,000 as of 2022.
 The designation of "administrative city" was created by the law which granted special self-governing status to Jeju Province; that law specifically states that the Local Autonomy Act would not apply to administrative cities.
-As such, Jeju City does not enjoy special autonomy and only has the same legal powers as the much smaller Seogwipo City.
+As such, Jeju City does not enjoy special autonomy and only has the same legal powers as the much smaller Seogwipo.
 The administrative authority of Jeju City is trying to expand the scope of administrative authority delegated from the provincial government to the city government.

 Special-status city

 A special-status city is a subclass of big municipal city that has a population greater than 1,500,000.